beyescay/memento/CAPSTONE_README.md

 And then the same steps can be repeated for other new information that the user wants to remember.

-For a much more detailed information on the math behind the spaced repitition pattern `1-3-8-21`, check out this topic - [why 1-3-8-21?](https://github.com/beyescay/memento/blob/master/README.md#why-1-3-8-21-)
+For a much more detailed information on the math behind the Spaced Repitition pattern `1-3-8-21`, check out this topic - [why 1-3-8-21?](https://github.com/beyescay/memento/blob/master/README.md#why-1-3-8-21-)

 ## Package Requirements